6 Useful Things To Know About Traveling With Kids In Indonesia

 • Martabak manis - street food dish of sweet pancake stuffed with chocolate

-• Gado-Gado - lightly braised vegetables served with peanut sauce
+• Gado-gado - lightly braised vegetables served with peanut sauce

 • Ketoprak - stir-fried vegetables served with peanut sauce

-• Tahu/Tempe Goreng - fried tofu (tahu) or tempeh (tempe)
+• Tahu/Tempe goreng - fried tofu (tahu) or tempeh (tempe)

 Indonesians enjoy using hot sauce (sambal) with their meals.
 But you can always ask whoever is preparing your dish to not use sambal.
 Additionally, Indonesians love to use a sweet soy sauce called kecap manis as a topping to their rice.
 This can be something fun for your kids to try.